 Take time to admire and reflect at the Grotto of Our Lady of Lourdes.
 The grotto is a beautiful Italian replica that is a religious spot for Catholics.
 Light a candle for someone you love or to honor the memory of someone you’ve lost.
 It is truly an Irish day every day in South Bend.

-Need a Place to Stay in South Bend?
+Need a Hotel in South Bend?

 South Bend’s premier boutique hotel, the Aloft South Bend, in the heart of town and within walking distance to many things.
 The see through fireplace in the exterior wall of the hotel is the first dose of hospitality you’ll receive at this stylish and contemporary offering.
 With free Wifi, a lively bar scene, and billiards/games in the lobby, Aloft is an exceptional place to stay.